TJ-CVRSG/2TRTW-compat-UWB-radar-dataset/README.md

 ## 📂 Dataset Description

-The dataset was collected for the task of [e.g., Through-Wall Human Activity Recognition] using [e.g., compact UWB radar system].
+The dataset was collected for the task of Through-Wall Human Activity Recognition using compact MIMO UWB radar system.
 It includes:

 - **Sensor type**: [MIMO UWB Radar]
 - **Sampling rate**: [23.328 GHz pulse repetition]